drdaeman/payments-api-demo/README.md

 - There is no authentication, authorization or access controls.
   Basically, any client can do just about anything.
-- The project could benefit from a QuickCheck-style testing, generating lots of accounts and transactions and then ensuring the balances sum up correctly.
 - The only documentation is auto-generated.
 Something like MkDocs and a good hand-written documentation would be a good idea.
 - Unconfirmed payments do not expire.
 While it is not possible